fralik/udiinformer/README.md

 ## Limitations

-These scripts can not be used with applications for the citizenship.
+* These scripts can not be used with applications for the citizenship.
 There is an app in the [Windows store](https://www.microsoft.com/store/apps/9P525JWRRMT2), which doesn't have the above limitations.
 It is easy to install and use.
 Notifies you on the computer itself and on e-mail.
 Check it out if you are on Windows!
 Link: https://www.microsoft.com/store/apps/9P525JWRRMT2
+* As of **25.09.2022**, UDI changed the inner structer of their website.
+These scripts won't work out of the box and will need modifications.
+The app from Windows store supports new changes.

 ## Usage